yaf3/DiskChunGS/README.md

 This behavior ensures proper termination and output saving without manual intervention.

-## Common Issues:
+## Common Issues

 - If you get "ImportError: Cannot load backend 'Qt5Agg' which requires the 'qt' interactive framework, as 'headless' is currently running" during eval then make sure the display is forwarded.
-Run "xhost +local:root"
+Run `xhost +local:root`
-- If you get any crashes a first thing to look for are mistakes in the configuration files.
-If they are misconfigured DiskChunGS will not validate them and exhibit weird behavior or crashing.
+- If you get any crashes, first look for mistakes in the configuration files.
+If they are misconfigured, DiskChunGS will not validate them and exhibit weird behavior or crashing.
 - If you run out of memory, reduce the number of `Chunking.max_chunks`.
-For large scenes you should also use the `Mapper.keyframe_selection_strategy` 1.
+For large scenes, you should also use the `Mapper.keyframe_selection_strategy` 1.
-- The `rsl_rgbd.sh` script does not play rosbags automatically, this has to be done by the user.
+- The `rsl_rgbd.sh` script does not play rosbags automatically; this has to be done by the user.
 You will also have to publish uncompressed topics.
-- In case of weird errors in the dependencies try running `./clean.sh` and building fresh.
+- In case of weird errors in the dependencies, try running `./clean.sh` and building fresh.
-- In case of ros commands not working, run `source /opt/ros/noetic/setup.bash`
+- In case of ROS commands not working, run `source /opt/ros/noetic/setup.bash`
-- After evaluation you may encounter a segmentation fault in the python wrapper.
+- After evaluation, you may encounter a segmentation fault in the python wrapper.
 This is a known issue but doesn't affect anything right now.

-## Other Info:
+## Other Info

 - There exist hypertuning scripts `hypertune_kitty.py` and `hypertune_rsl.py`.
-These are pretty much thrown together and you will have the change the paths/parameters inside of these scripts.
+These are pretty much thrown together and you will have to change the paths/parameters inside these scripts.
 - `rosbag_extractor.py` can be used to generate TUM style datasets from rosbags.
 It will play the bag but you will have to press space after running the script.
 It can also work with multiple bags if you add all their paths as arguments.
 - `img2vid.py` can be used to create a video from images

 ## Acknowledgement

 This work incorporates many open-source codes.
 Thanks for their great work!
 - [CaRtGS](https://github.com/DapengFeng/cartgs)
 - [Photo-SLAM](https://github.com/HuajianUP/Photo-SLAM)
 - [Taming 3DGS](https://github.com/humansensinglab/taming-3dgs)
 - [Frustum Culling](https://bruop.github.io/frustum_culling/)

-# Citation
+## Citation

 If you find this work useful in your research, consider citing it:
 ```
+[Citation will be added here]
 ```